nicolasbrailo/zigbee2mqtt2web/README.md

 * Try it out with `make devrun`
 * When ready, `make install_svc`.
 The service will now forever run in the background and you can monitor it from servicemon.

+If you are developing a service that won't be upstreamed to zmw:

+* common.mk won't work for you, as it will assume you are working on the root of the project.
+You will need to manager your own pipfile (or copypaste the zmw common makefile).